Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 ![image of text flow chart for project](static/images-for-python-readme/invalid-input-message.JPG)

+ **Features left to add**
+    - I would like to branch out and create many more endings and story routes to the game.
+    - Add more opportunities in the story for the user to personalize it further.
+    - Include longer and more descriptive ending sequences.

 ## Program Structure
-- This is the original draft flow chart for the project, I wanted to make multiple branches to tell the story
+- This is the original draft flow chart for the project, I wanted to make multiple branches to tell the story.
-- A few branches have been changed but the premise is still the same
+- A few branches have been changed but the premise is still the same.

 ![image of text flow chart for project](static/images-for-python-readme/flow-chart-for-text.jpeg)

-- This is the re-done flow chart to show how to get to each branch ending and how they were labeled throughout to ensure the proper structure could be followed making it in gitpod
+- This is the re-done flow chart to show how to get to each branch ending and how they were labeled throughout to ensure the proper structure could be followed making it in gitpod.
-- Some of the text has been changed from the original draft but this is the final chart to help reach all endings
+- Some of the text has been changed from the original draft but this is the final chart to help reach all endings.

 ![image of text flow chart for project](static/images-for-python-readme/flow-chart-for-decisions-guide.jpeg)

- **Features left to add**
-    - Create an original song to add to the quiz page for user to play as they go through the quiz.
-    - More questions involving a wide variety of games.
-    - Either a carousel or a list of corresponding images that match question context and change when next button is clicked.
-    - To go through more Media queries to make the website even more accessible to a wider variety of users.

  ## Testing
 - Issues faced